bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 5. next type `npm run test:watch` in your terminal
 6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit

-### Task 2a:  Minimum Viable Product - Responsive Design
+### Task 2a:  Minimum Viable Product - Responsive DesignS

 *Before you jump in, take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.
 During this time, [Review the provided design files](design/).
 You have been provided all content necessary in the [index.html file](index.html) and basic styling in the [index.css file](css/index.css).*